 - Gardeners get to know every space and plant in a small garden.
 Any plant that is out of place or not thriving can be spotted and corrected quickly.

 - Small gardens lend themselves to being enclosed.
-You may not want to install a stone wall, but an evergreen or flowering hedge will give the illusion of a secret garden.
+You may not want to install a stone wall, but a flowering or evergreen hedge will give the illusion of a secret garden.
 A simple low boxwood edge transforms a small garden into a formal garden.
-Hardscaping and fencing enclose and define a space for entertaining or childrens play.
+Hardscaping and fencing enclose and define a space for entertaining or children's play.

 Have a peek at this small garden photo gallery and see how varied small spaces can be.